Seahawks mailbag: Looking ahead to the 2021 salary cap and back at the 2020 draft

 But I’m not sure 27 carries as a rookie (for 80 yards) is enough to really draw a definitive conclusion, either.
 I think he’s shown enough to still be considered part of the future.

-Q: Ellis_Champagne asked: How do you grade JS (John Schneider’s) ’20 Draft, knowing we’ve seen few contributions outside (right guard) Damien Lewis?
+Q: Ellis_Champagne asked: How do you grade JS (John Schneider’s) ’20 draft, knowing we’ve seen few contributions outside (right guard) Damien Lewis?

-A: That may be oversimplifying the contributions of the rookie class a bit.
+A: That might be oversimplifying the contributions of the rookie class a bit.

-First-round pick Jordyn Brooks is the starting weakside linebacker now and has 95 snaps the last three games.
-He only played 22 snaps Sunday because Seattle was mostly in nickel, but he had a hurry and two tackles.
+First-round choice Jordyn Brooks is the starting weakside linebacker now and has 95 snaps the past three games.
+He played only 22 snaps Sunday because Seattle was mostly in nickel, but he had a hurry and two tackles.

-Dallas, as noted above, has started the last two games.
-Fifth-round pick Alton Robinson has become a regular member of the defensive line rotation and has two sacks — despite not being active the first two games he’s played 184 snaps, or 30% for the season, and has played 37% or more of the snaps in five of the last six games.
+Dallas, as noted above, has started the past two games.
+Fifth-round choice Alton Robinson has become a regular member of the defensive line rotation and has two sacks — despite not being active the first two games he’s played 184 snaps, or 30% for the season, and has played 37% or more of the snaps in five of the past six games.

-The big negative is that second-round pick Darrell Taylor, a defensive end out of Tennessee, has not been able to practice — let alone play — while still recovering from surgery to have a rod placed in his leg to repair a stress fracture injury he played with last season.
+The big negative is that second-round choice Darrell Taylor, a defensive end out of Tennessee, has not been able to practice — let alone play — while still recovering from surgery to have a rod placed in his leg to repair a stress fracture injury he played with last season.

 The Seahawks were confident he’d be ready for this season, with some thought he could emerge as a starter at the LEO/rush end spot.
-But we’re halfway through the season and there’s no ETA on when he may be back, and at this point there’s no other way to portray that other than as one of the bigger disappointments of the season.
+But we’re halfway through the season and there’s no ETA on when he might be back, and at this point there’s no other way to portray that other than as one of the bigger disappointments of the season.

-But, the answer that you may not like here is that it’s really too early to judge a draft class just eight games into a rookie season.
+But, the answer that you might not like here is that it’s really too early to judge a draft class just eight games into a rookie season.

-Some of these picks were also made with the future in mind as much as the present, such as Brooks — as noted above, Wright is a free agent after this season and Brooks is his heir apparent to take on a full-time role at WLB next year (Wright is starting at the strongside spot in the base defense but typically stays on the field as the WLB in the nickel for now), and both Olsen and Jacob Hollister are free agents at the end of the year, opening up a spot for Parkinson.
+Some of these picks were made with the future in mind as much as the present, such as Brooks.
+As noted above, Wright is a free agent after this season and Brooks is his heir apparent to take on a full-time role at WLB next year (Wright is starting at the strongside spot in the base defense but typically stays on the field as the WLB in the nickel for now), and both Greg Olsen and Jacob Hollister are free agents at the end of the year, opening up a spot for Parkinson.

 A general NFL theory is that getting three good starting-caliber players out of a draft class is a good barometer of success, especially drafting as low as Seattle did, starting with the 27th pick.